fatihsomer/Cloud-Tech-Bootcamp/2-AWS_Services/Day_8/Readme.md

 - Grant temporary access to a file
 - Viewing file metadata
 - Task
+  -  Installing CLI to Ubuntu
+  -  Copying file from Ubuntu to S3 using CLI

 2- RDS [RDS.md](RDS.md)
 - Create Database (Standart)